MicrosoftDocs/entra-docs/docs/identity-platform/reply-url.md

 From a development standpoint, this means a few things:

 * Do not register multiple redirect URIs where only the port differs.
-The login server picks one arbitrarily and use the behavior associated with that redirect URI (for example, whether it's a `web`-, `native`-, or `spa`-type redirect).
+The login server picks one arbitrarily and uses the behavior associated with that redirect URI (for example, whether it's a `web`-, `native`-, or `spa`-type redirect).

     This is especially important when you want to use different authentication flows in the same application registration, for example both the authorization code grant and implicit flow.
 To associate the correct response behavior with each redirect URI, the login server must be able to distinguish between the redirect URIs and can't do so when only the port differs.
 * To register multiple redirect URIs on localhost to test different flows during development, differentiate them using the *path* component of the URI.
 For example, `http://localhost/MyWebApp` doesn't match `http://localhost/MyNativeApp`.